We were recently asked:

 Now, $370,000,000 sure sounds like a lot of venture capital.
 But to understand it, we have to ask, How Much Is the Average SaaS/Cloud IPO Worth?
 As public market valuations have gone up, and it makes sense CEOs would raise more.

-So next, I tired to fire up the BVP Cloud Index and simply average the market caps of the SaaS/Cloud IPOs of the last 5 years.
-It’s under reconconstruction, but I grabbed some slightly older data.
+So next, I fired up the BVP Cloud Index and simply averaged the market caps of the SaaS/Cloud IPOs of the last 5 years.
+I grabbed the data here.

 Here’s what I learned:

 - The average Cloud/SaaS public company is worth $9.43 billion, if we exclude Adobe, Microsoft and Salesforce (the oldies) on the BVP Cloud Index.

 - The median Cloud/SaaS public company is worth $5.5 billion.
 Maybe the more relevant metric.